Bellingen Muse_alternate inc. tagline_colour

 Claire leaps between her roles as leader, mentor, curator, recording artist, concerto and recital soloist, at all times tirelessly championing new work that she has commissioned predominantly by Australian composers including Iain Grandage, Anne Cawrse, Alice Chance and Kate Moore.

-Lamorna Nightingale is a freelance flautist, concert presenter, educator and publisher who is passionate about the future of art music in Australia.
+Lamorna is a freelance flautist, concert presenter, educator and publisher who is passionate about the future of art music in Australia.

 She has extensive experience working in the orchestral sector and has been a core member of Ensemble Offspring since 2007.